vibhor98/Scrabble-Challenge/README.md

 # Scrabble-Challenge
 This repo is containing a `Python` project which is a `Scrabble-Challenge`.
 It can let you win the mind game `Scrabble` within minutes.
-By providing all the available rack of letters as the input, we can get all possible valid English words along with valid scores that you may get.
-By accepting the best word with maximum possible score, we can win the game very easily.
+By providing all the available rack of letters as the input, it displays all the possible valid English words along with valid scores.
+By accepting the best word from the list with maximum possible score, we can win the game very easily.